Revival of Struck Off Company

 13. Vakalatnama or Memorandum of Appearance

-- If a legal practitioner is representing the company or applicant, this document authorizes their appearance before the Tribunal.
+• If a legal practitioner is representing the company or applicant, this document authorises their appearance before the Tribunal.

-Step-by-Step Process for Revival of a Struck-Off Company
+Process of Revival of a Struck-Off Company (Step-by-Step)

 Before initiating the petition, ensure the company has: